 “Errors in processed orders can lead to the wrong product or quantity being shipped, or it being sent to the wrong address.
 This creates dissatisfied customers and incurs costs to resolve to the supplier, who then has to raise debit or credit rebates to resolve them.”

 Agriculture has the added challenge of being highly seasonal and increasingly volatile.
 During busy periods, orders need to be fulfilled accurately and swiftly and customers need reliable shipping status information.

-Big agricultural businesses have benefited from using an independent partner to manage their electronic data exchanges and transactions.
-Companies such as F4F have more than 15 years’ experience in developing solutions and overcoming issues, meaning its customers have confidence in a mature but ever-evolving system.
+Big agricultural organizations have benefited from using an independent partner to manage their electronic data exchanges and transactions.
+Companies such as Proagrica have more than 15 years’ experience in developing solutions and overcoming issues, meaning its customers have confidence in a mature but ever-evolving system.

 The global picture